 - For engine sizes over 1549cc - £235.00 per year.

 The most compelling reason for paying your VED is of course that it’s illegal not to.
 If you’re caught driving without road tax, you’ll face a DVLA-imposed fine of £80.
 There is a 50% discount if this is paid within 28 days.
 However, if the case goes to court, you could face a fine of up to £1,000 or five times the due road tax.

 Road tax (VED) is now part of the UK’s general taxation system and goes towards repairing and upgrading our road network.

 If you drive an untaxed vehicle on a public road you could be fined up to £1,000 if caught.

 If you are driving your vehicle to a pre-booked MOT test, this is an exception where you can legally drive your vehicle without tax.

 SORN stands for Statutory Off Road Notification.
 You must make one if you plan to stop using your car for a while - while ceasing payments of insurance and road tax (VED).
-Learn more about declaring a vehicle off the road here.
+Learn more about what is SORN and declaring a vehicle off the road.